 I’d also strongly recommend doing a street food tour.
 I did one and found out about all this amazing food I didn’t know existed.

 Also, a slum tour might seem like an odd choice, but it’s how millions of people live in India so it’s a fascinating insight.
+You can read all about the Dharavi Slum Tour I went on here, and why it’s one of the best ones to choose.

 Questions about travel in India?